-Getting an exam when you’re 89 years old who wants to apply for life insurance is optional.
+Getting an exam when you’re 89 years old and want to apply for life insurance is optional.
 In fact, almost none of our senior clients take exams.
-Instead, they opt for something called “simplified issue” coverage.”
+Instead, they opt for something called “simplified issue” coverage.

 This is how it works: when you apply for one of our life insurance or burial insurance policies, the insurance company checks your past medical and prescription history to decide whether you’re approved.
-There is no need to undergo a medical exam at all.
+There is no need to undergo a medical exam.